Public network identity for security gateways and controlled access points.

 Value

-Support security policy with recognizable network identity.
+Support security review with documented network identity

 Use Identity Addresses for firewalls, SASE gateways, Zero Trust access points, monitoring gateways, SOC systems, residence security systems, and administrative endpoints.